deanturpin/shh/index.md

 - [ ] Listen on all interfaces (maybe in different threads?)
 - [ ] Link to mermaid.live diagram of captured packets
 - [ ] Maybe have a static section for reporting and a dynamic section for live data: is this going down the ncurses route?
+- [ ] How to deploy?
+Package or container?
 - [x] Print random quiet quote
 - [x] Read from a file
 - [x] Read live data in promiscuous mode